-the (Extended) Request element, if carried in the per-STA profile corresponding to the requested AP, specifies the partial profile.
+the (Extended) Request element, if carried in the per-STA profile corresponding to the requested AP, specifies the partial profile(#16793)

-the (Extended) Request element, if not carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP addressed by the multi-link probe request can be inherited from the (Extended) Request element in the frame body, subject to the rules defined in
+(#15973)the (Extended) Request element(s), if not carried in the per-STA profile corresponding to the requested AP that requests the same partial profile as the AP addressed by the multi-link probe request can be inherited from the (Extended) Request element(s) in the frame body, subject to the rules defined in

 35.3.3.6.2 (Inheritance in the per-STA profile of Probe Request Multi-Link element).

-A multi-link probe request allows a non-AP STA to request an AP to include the complete profile of all requested APs affiliated with the targeted AP MLD if the Probe Request frame does not include the (Extended) Request element in the frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+A multi-link probe request allows a non-AP STA to request an AP to include the complete profile of all requested APs affiliated with the targeted AP MLD if the Probe Request frame does not include the (Extended) Request (#15973)element(s) in the frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.

-A multi-link probe request allows a non-AP STA to request an AP to include the same requested partial profile for all requested APs affiliated with the targeted AP MLD if the Probe Request frame includes the (Extended) Request element in frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.
+A multi-link probe request allows a non-AP STA to request an AP to include the same requested partial profile for all requested APs affiliated with the targeted AP MLD if the Probe Request frame includes the (Extended) Request (#15973)element(s) in frame body and the Probe Request Multi-Link element in the Probe Request frame does not include any per-STA profile.

 A multi-link probe response is a Probe Response frame: